Introduction Elite Swing

 The following are observations.

 There are two basic techniques that the elite player uses.
 The Elite Open To Closed Plane Swing and the Pathway Swing.
-The former has always been in use while the latter has been popular for the past fifteen years.
+The former has always been in use while the latter has been popular for the past 25 years.

 The players use a variety of non-basic swings.
 However, from a basic swing perspective the majority lead the racquet head on the back swing at different angles.